How to Crochet a Hat

 Crochet Pattern: Hat

-Round 1: ch 5, sl st in 5th from hook, 10 dc in loop, place marker
+Round 1: ch 5, sl st in 5th ch from hook forming a loop, 10 dc in loop, place marker

 Round 2: 3 dc in each dc around